 How do I make a Disneyland reservation?

-Details for how to make reservations for guests and Annual Passholders will be available soon.
+Details for how to make reservations for guests will be available when the park reopens.

 Where can I find cheap Disneyland tickets?